 Depending on whether you want to kickstart your songwriting career or upgrade your existing professional recording studio, there are many audio interfaces to choose from.
 Even though budget is an essential aspect to consider, the most critical factor for audio interfaces is defining what you need it for.

 A big question is how many inputs will you need.
 Choosing the correct Input/Output configuration is a fundamental step.
 For example, if you’re a songwriter, one or two channels will likely be the best audio interface for all your recording needs (one channel to record voice, the other to record guitar).
-On the other hand, if you’re playing in a band and your demanding drummer wants to have 15 microphones surrounding their full drum kit each with recorded separate tracks.
-Then you’ll probably need at least 20 or more XLR inputs to record your next album.
+On the other hand, if you’re playing in a band and your demanding drummer wants to have 15 microphones surrounding their full drum kit each with each recorded to separate tracks.
+Then you’ll probably need at least 20 or more xlr inputs to record your next album.

 For this article, I chose three audio interfaces that should meet the demands of most creatives: starting from the most affordable one and ending with an ultra-pro audio interface.